jlrcolmenares/Data-Science-Platzi/README.md

 | [Creación de Portafolio y CV](https://platzi.com/cursos/portafolios/)                                          | X     | See folder  |
 | [Meditaciones para Seguir Aprendiendo](https://platzi.com/cursos/meditacion/)                                  | X     | See folder  |

-Things that I want to share [Add link]
+Things that I want to share: [Add link]

 ****

-Hope that this help you and give you if you're trying to start your path as Data Scientist.
+Hope that this help you and guide you if you're trying to start your path as Data Scientist.

 Platzi have a referral program.
 You click [this link](https://platzi.com/r/joseluisramon/) to get us both a free month.